-8.1.
-Job Titles and Salary Ranges.
-Every bargaining-unit job shall be classified according to the proper job title in Appendix A, and each title in turn shall have an assigned full-time salary range number as indicated.
+- 8.1 Job Titles and Salary Ranges.
+Every bargaining-unit shall be classified according to the proper job title in Appendix A, and each job title in turn shall have an assigned full-time salary range number as indicated.
 The salary ranges corresponding to each range number shall be as set forth in Appendix B. Part-time employees shall receive the corresponding hourly rate.
-Whenever new jobs are created or existing jobs are materially changed, the parties shall immediately negotiate concerning the appropriate salary range prior to implementation.

-8.2.
-Starting Salaries.
-The starting salary for employees in each title shall be the minimum of the range, except as follows:

-(a) Employees who move from one unit title to another unit title on the same range shall have no change in salary.

-(b) Employees who are promoted or demoted from one unit title to another shall receive the appropriate adjustment as provided in Section 8.6.

-(c) Employees with significant prior experience performing the same type of work may be hired at a rate not to exceed 110% of the minimum, but in no event higher than any current employee in the same title with equal or greater experience.

-8.3.
-Across-the-Board Adjustments.
-Employees shall receive the following across-the-board salary adjustments:

-(a) As of January 1, 2006, every employee currently on the payroll shall receive an increase of 3.5% added to his or her base salary.

-(b) As of January 1, 2007, every employee currently on the payroll shall receive an increase of 3.5% added to his or her base salary.

-(c) As of January 1, 2008, every employee currently on the payroll shall receive an increase of 3.5% added to his or her base salary.

-8.4.
-Increments.
-Incremental raises shall be given as follows:

-(a) As of January 1 of each year, every employee with at least one year of service whose base salary does not exceed the maximum of his or her range shall receive an annual increment to be added to his or her base salary, except that the resulting salary shall not exceed the maximum.
-Increments shall be equal to 3.0% of the minimum for the range.

-(b) As of January 1 of each year, any employee with less than one year of service shall receive a pro-rated increment, which shall be computed as follows:
+Whenever new jobs are created or existing jobs are materially changed, the parties shall immediately negotiate concerning the appropriate salary range prior to implementation. - 8.2 Starting Salaries.
+The starting salary for employees in each title shall be the minimum of the range, except as follows: - (a) Employees who move from one unit title to another unit title on the same range shall have no change in salary. - (b) Employees who are promoted or demoted from one unit title to another shall receive the appropriate adjustment as provided in Section 8.5. - (c) Employees with significant prior experience performing the same type of work may be hired at a rate not to exceed 110% of the minimum, but in no event higher than any current employee in the same title with equal or greater experience. - 8.3 Across-the-Board Adjustments.
+Employees shall receive the following across-the-board salary adjustments: - (a) As of January 1, 2015, every employee currently on the payroll shall receive an increase of 2.00% added to his or her base salary. - (b) As of January 1, 2016, every employee currently on the payroll shall receive an increase of 2.25% added to his or her base salary. - (c) As of January 1, 2017, every employee currently on the payroll shall receive an increase of 2.00% added to his or her base salary. - 8.4 Increments.
+Incremental raises shall be given as follows: - (a) As of January 1 of each year, every employee with at least one year of service whose base salary does not exceed the maximum of his or her range shall receive an annual increment to be added to his or her base salary, except that the resulting salary shall not exceed the maximum.
+Increments shall be equal to 3.0% of the minimum for the range. - (b) As of January 1 of each year, any employee with less than one year of service shall receive a pro-rated increment, which shall be computed as follows:

-(Amount of regular increment) \times (Months of completed service as of January 1) \div 12
+(Amount of regular increment) x (Months of completed services as of January 1) \div 12